yashsriram/sixth-sense/README.md

 - Code is written in Kotlin with Java libraries.
 Kotlin and Java compilers are required.
     - `src/` contains all source code.
     - `jars/` contain all libraries bundled as jars.
-        - processing is used as a rendering library.
+        - `processing` is used as a rendering library.
+        - `queasy cam` is used as a camera library.
-        - emjl is used as a linear algebra library.
+        - `emjl` is used as a linear algebra library.
     - `data/` contains resources such as images, obj, mtl files.
 - JRE 8 is the best as "processing" library recommends it
 ## documentation